MarcFly/DrunkEngine/README.md

 # DrunkEngine

+## About the Project
+DrunkEngine is the the result of developing a 3D Game Engine for our third year subject Game Engines.
+This is not a fully fledged game engine but holds core subsystems for building one.

 ## Info
-DrunkEngine is the the result of developing a 3D Game Engine for our third year subject of Game Engines.
 This release includes an editor where you can import a .FBX file, transform all its contents and make your own scenes (you will be able to save the scene and load it from the editor).

 Github Page - https://github.com/MarcFly/DrunkEngine